ston1x/cash-register-demo/README.md

 ## Things left out of scope
 There are several things left out of scope since they weren't mentioned in the assignment, and for the sake of simplicity:

-- Accepting and processing payments.
+- Accepting and processing payments
 - Handling only available amounts of items in stock
 - Generating a receipt in other formats: PDF, CSV, JSON etc.